Clinical Research Coordinator

 Some travel may be required

 Columbus Technologies and Services Inc. is a strategic supplier and business partner to the federal government and its key suppliers.
 Through our partnership with the National Institutes of Health, Columbus offers administrative, IT, engineering, scientific, and healthcare professionals the opportunity to work with one of the most prestigious research organizations in the world.
-We are currently seeking a Clinical Research Coordinator to work onsite with the National Institutes of Health in Bethesda, MD.
+We are currently seeking Clinical Research Coordinator to work onsite with the National Institutes of Health in Rockville, MD.

 This is a long-term contract position which offers:

 - Opportunity to work at NIH, the world's foremost medical research center

 - Learn more about what Columbus can do for you at www.columbususa.com

 •Work with pharmacists in the development of a variety of documents (e.g. Pharmacy Establishment Plans) and standard operating procedures of relevance to Branch activities.